uoftbiophysics/uoftbiophysics.github.io/_blog/_blog-template.md

 ---
-title: Blog with a Longer Title
+title: Here's an example of what a post looks like
-subtitle: And a subtitle
+subtitle: Simplifying the posting and review of blog posts for everyone
 #status: inactive #active if you want it on the frontpage

 description: |